top of page

 Sleeping on your back, especially later in pregnancy, is not recommended.
 It's generally best to sleep on your side while pregnant to protect blood flow to the uterus.

 Once you enter the fifth month of pregnancy, the weight of the baby puts too much pressure on your inferior vena cava and aorta, which are the blood vessels behind the uterus.
-The inferior vena cava carries blood from your heart to your lower body, and it's essential for blood flow for yourself and the baby.
+The inferior vena cava carries blood from your heart to your lower body, and it's essential for blood flow for you and the baby.

 Sleeping on the left side is ideal, as the inferior vena cava runs next to your spine on the right side of the body.
 By sleeping on the left side, you allow for optimal blood flow.
 Plus, sleeping on the left side can prevent swelling in your feet, hands, and ankles because it keeps the pressure off your kidneys and liver.